 What does it mean to be an honest writer?
 According to Uncle Stevie, honest writers are ones who have “told the truth about the way real people would behave in a similar situation.”

-Being an honest writer is important because, ironically, writing fiction is inherently the crafting of a lie.
+Being an honest writer is important because writing fiction is inherently the crafting of a lie.
 You are creating make-believe characters and placing them in make-believe (and often impossible) situations.
 But to make the reader truly believe your story, you need to drape these lies on a scaffolding built in reality.
 And that means knowing how to write characters and create plots that reflect how real people act in the real world.

 This means you need to know something about human psychology.
 For this reason, aspiring writers often take an Intro to Psychology course in college.
 So they can learn about the way people think, feel, and behave and weave this information into their own writing.
 But what if you didn’t take psych in college?
 Or what if you did but it was so long ago you don’t remember what you learned?
 No worries.
-That is what this blog is for.
+That is what my blog is for.

 As a psychologist, I’ve spent two decades studying what people do and why they do it.
 I’ve conducted laboratory experiments that explore how people react when placed in unusual or undesirable situations.
 I’ve read thousands of scientific articles on human behavior.
 What I’ve learned from all this is that humans are predictable but, depending on the context, they don’t always behave the way you would expect.
 Human behavior can be logical or irrational, selfish or altruistic, kind or hurtful, consciously controlled or automatic.